dib-lab/dib-MMETSP/README.md

 This is the pipeline code used to generate re-assemblies of the Marine Microbial Eukaryote Transcriptome Sequencing Project (MMETSP).
 Originally: https://github.com/ljcohen/MMETSP

-This pipeline was constructed to automate the khmer protocols over a large-scale RNAseq data set:
+This pipeline was constructed to automate the [eel pond](https://github.com/dib-lab/eel-pond) khmer protocols over a large-scale RNAseq data set:

 https://khmer-protocols.readthedocs.org/en/ctb/mrnaseq/